szchenghuang/react-google-invisible-recaptcha/README.md

 # react-google-invisible-recaptcha #

-A React component which is simply interested in Google invisible reCAPTCHA.
+A React component which is interested in only Google invisible reCAPTCHA.

 * Support multiple reCAPTCHA widgets on one page.
-* Vanilla JS.
+* Support React hooks.

 ## [Demo][demo] ##